varadhbhatnagar/ICS-codes/README.md

 Input Format : Prime Numbers p and q,
                              Plaintext.

+Note : `p * q > 127` for code to work correctly for all ASCII values.

 Output Format : Encrypted Text and Decrypted Text.

 **Assignment 3: SHA1 using Cryptopp C++ Library**